-This study of the history of mathematics shows us, for instance, the interest in exploring the powers of a given integer before going on to further developments in Analysis.
-For our students, it is also interesting to see that even great mathematicians experiment
+The history of mathematics shows us the interest of exploring the powers of a given integer before going on to further developments in Analysis.
+For our students, it is interesting to see that even great mathematicians use experimentation.

-As an example, we give a homework assignment here, which uses the beginning of the second proof by Euler.
-It allows us to check students' understanding of congruence.
-Question I.5 is a very classical question.
+As an example, we give a homework assignment here, using the beginning of the second proof by Euler.
+It allows to check students' understanding about congruences.
+Question I.5 is a very classical question .

-"In an article published in 1758, Euler was interested in the remainders of powers of 7 modulo 641."
+"In an article published in 1758, Euler was interested in the remainders of powers of 7 modulo 641.

 Preamble: Read the text below and check all of Euler's calculations.
 Write down all the necessary calculations on your paper.
-Are all of Euler's calculations necessary to obtain the remainder of $7^{160}$ ?
+Are all of Euler's calculations necessary to obtain the remainder of 7^{160} ?
 Justify your answer.

 "So here is a very rapid method of finding the remainders arising from the division of any power of any number.
-For example, if we want to find the remainder arising from dividing $7^{160}$ by the number 641
+For example, if we want to find the remainder arising from dividing 7^{160} by the number 641